TheRudraBro/Java-Problem-Set/README.md

 ------------------------------------------------------------------------------------

 Problem 6 :
-6.In a busy election office, three staff members work together to prepare voter ID cards.
+In a busy election office, three staff members work together to prepare voter ID cards.
 One staff member collects the voter details from applicants, another verifies the information, and the last person prints the final ID card.
 All three tasks must happen in correct order for each